 The company accounts for its defined benefit pension scheme such that the net pension scheme position is reported on the balance sheet with actuarial gains and losses being recognised directly in equity through the statement of comprehensive income.
-At 31 March 2020 the funding position of the scheme reported in the financial statements was a surplus of £9.8m.
-The directors consider that the company has an unconditional right to a refund of surplus at the end of the life of the scheme and, therefore, that the criteria for recognition under IFRIC 14 are met.
+At 31 March 2021 the funding position of the scheme reported in the financial statements was a deficit of £1.3m.
+With respect to the prior year surplus the directors consider that the company has an unconditional right to a refund of surplus at the end of the life of the scheme and, therefore, that the criteria for recognition under IFRIC 14 are met.